Autodesk Inventor Tutorials

 - Inventor Edit – Nobody ever gets to model something just once!
 It is important to create your Inventor models with consideration as to how you will edit it later.
 This section gives you plenty of productivity tips for editing your Inventor models effectively.

 - Inventor Document – For most CAD users the final ‘deliverable’ is a paper drawing.
 This section deals with setting up template files (including borders and title blocks) and includes page set ups, plotting and printing.
 This section also covers other outputs, including ‘electronic’ drawings like PDF or DWF and outputting CAD data to CNC.

 - Inventor Productivity – Work smarter, not harder!
 It is always important to put quality first, however once you are producing great models and drawings you will want to know how to achieve the same quality with less effort.

-- Inventor Customization - CAD management, automation, programming or simply personalizing Inventor to get it how you like it, you will find it all here.
+- Inventor Customization – CAD management, automation, programming or simply personalising Inventor to get it how you like it, you will find it all here.

 - Inventor iLogic – iLogic is Inventor’s answer to Lisp.
 Find out how you can add additional intelligence to your parts, assemblies and drawings here.
 The simple point and click interface can make you a coding Guru, without having to learn how to program ;)